vita-tak/eu-ai-act-rag/README.md

 The agent is multi-turn: it pauses when it needs clarification, returns a question to the caller, and resumes when the answer arrives.
 Sessions are maintained server-side by session ID.

+**Layer 3 - Chat interface**
+A unified chat endpoint that lets users mix EU AI Act questions and compliance classifications freely in the same conversation.
+An intent classifier routes each message to the correct flow, and a state machine tracks ongoing classifications so the agent can be resumed when the user answers a follow-up question.

 ## How it works